 Antibiotic resistance receives lots of media attention, being a huge threat to global public health.
 But an equally concerning problem remains a relative unknown to the general public: antifungal resistance.
 Fungal infections have the potential to cause rashes, mild inflammations, and even life-threatening diseases.
 Just like bacteria, drug-resistant fungi are especially deadly for in immunocompromised individuals, such as those living in hospital environments.
 The rising rates of resistance and the lack of new antimycotic drugs make antifungal resistant strains of fungi a pressing issue.

 When people think of fungi, they are usually thinking of things like mold or nail infections at worst.
 These types of fungi – although irritating, are far from dangerous and usually easy to treat.
-Although fungi are known to pose problems mainly in agriculture, they are becoming more and more of a direct threat to human health.
-This is partly due to the development of antifungal-resistant strains.
+Although fungi are known to pose problems mainly in agriculture, they are also a direct threat to human health.
+This is compounded by the rise in the number of antifungal-resistant strains.

-Three hundred different kinds of pathogenic fungi are known at this point, with most of them constantly existing around us1.
+300 different kinds of pathogenic fungi are known at this point, with most of them still existing around us today1.
 There are several classifications of fungal infections (also known as mycoses), depending on which parts of the body are affected.

 Classification of Mycoses

-Superficial mycosis is a fungal infection of the surface of the skin or hair and is usually caused by dermatophytes.
+A superficial mycosis is a fungal infection of the surface of the skin or hair and is usually caused by dermatophytes.
 Dermatophytes are keratinophilic, meaning they feed on keratin – the main component of skin.
-Their presence can cause rashes, skin discoloration, inflammation and (sometimes permanent) hair loss.
+Symptoms of infection include rashes, skin discoloration, inflammation and even permanent hair loss.
 However, most of the time the immune system is able to get rid of the fungus and the skin heals spontaneously2.

-In contrast to superficial mycosis, subcutaneous mycosis (“under the skin”) develops after a traumatic infection with a fungus (meaning a wound has come into contact with a fungus).
+In contrast to a superficial mycosis, a subcutaneous mycosis (under the skin) develops after a traumatic infection with a fungus (meaning a wound has come into contact with a fungus).
 It is characterized by the initial appearance of small nodules that turn into lesions.
 These lesions then proliferate, causing discoloration and deformation of the skin.
 In immunocompromised patients, these diseases can affect other organs as well as the arterial system, causing considerable damage if they remain untreated3.

 Allergic Reactions to Fungi

 In contrast to antibacterial drugs, the options for antimycotic drugs are much fewer.
-This is mostly due to one specific reason – the cell structure of fungi.
-Bacteria are prokaryotes, while fungi fall under the category of eukaryotes, making their cells very similar to the human cell.
-As it stands, fungal cell walls make for very effective drug targets.
-However, if a drug kills off these fungal cells in this manner, it is very likely to harm our own human cells.
+This is mostly due to the unique cell structure of fungi.
+Bacteria are prokaryotes, while fungi fall under the category of eukaryotes.

 One significant difference between human and fungal cells is that instead of containing cholesterol, fungal cell membranes make use of ergosterol7.
 Although these two molecules are highly similar in structure and function, we can still take advantage of small differences when developing antifungal agents8,9.